 - Why you might need to have a central line and when you would find out

 - How a central line is placed

+If you are donating your stem cells for research central lines are not used, if you are assessed at medical to need a central line you will not be able to proceed to donation.
 If you have any questions or concerns, please don’t hesitate to contact your Donor Provision Coordinator at Anthony Nolan.

 What is a central line?

 A central line, or ‘catheter’, is a temporary, soft plastic tube that is placed in a larger vein, usually in the groin or neck.
 It’s regularly used with patients when they need to be given fluids or medication that may irritate a smaller vein.

 Why are central lines sometimes needed for stem cell donation and when would you find out?

 In a small number of cases, the veins in your arm are found to be unsuitable for placing the needles needed to collect the stem cells.
 This means we need to use a larger vein in the neck (called the ‘jugular vein’) or in the groin (called the ‘femoral vein’).

 Can you reduce the chances of needing a central line?